almarpa/almarpa/README.md

 ### Hi there 👋
-### I'm a Software Engineer who loves experimenting with new technologies and building IT solutions.

-I am a Software Engineer graduated from the Polytechnic University of Valencia, holding a Master’s Degree in Software Engineering, Formal Methods and Information Systems.
+### I am a Software Engineer graduated from the Polytechnic University of Valencia, holding a Master’s Degree in Software Engineering, Formal Methods and Information Systems.

 📱 Mobile Development
 - Currently working as an Android Developer specialized in Kotlin and MVVM / MVI, with strong experience designing and building modular mobile applications applying CLEAN Architecture.